Your Marketing's Most Important Task

 The Softletter Company and Product Positioning Workbook for High-Technology is the industry’s only comprehensive strategic resource for properly positioning your software or hardware product.
 Positioning is one of marketing’s most familiar buzzwords, but despite all the attention given to the topic, few useful tools exist to ensure technology companies successfully execute this vital task.

 The reason why positioning is so important is simple.
-If you release a product whose positioning is unclear, contradictory, and not understood by your potential customers, every aspect of your marketing will begin to fail.
-There no exceptions to this phenomena.
+If you release a product whose positioning is unclear, contradictory, and not understood by your potential customers, every aspect of your sales marketing will begin to fail.
+There are no exceptions to this phenomena.

 The Softletter Company and Product Positioning Workbook for High-Technology fills this void.
 It provides the most advanced and field-tested system for clearly, logically, and effectively positioning your products and your company.
-When you are done working through its easy-to-understand, yet detailed processes, you’ll be able to create positioning statements and strategies for your product and company that tells sales prospects what your product does and why they should consider buying it.
+When you are done working through its easy-to-understand, yet detailed processes, you’ll be able to create positioning statements and strategies for your product and company that tell sales prospects what your product does and why they should consider buying it.

 Nothing like the Product Positioning Workbook for High-Technology exists anywhere else.
 It’s backed up by and based on Softletter Managing Editor Rick Chapman’s extensive experience on the topic.
 He’s experienced and studied first hand the havoc that poor positioning has wreaked on high-technology firms such as Microsoft, Workday, LivePerson, MicroPro and many, many others.
 His work consulting with companies on how to avoid catastrophes such as Windows 8 and Amazon’s Fire Phone, both profiled in the third edition of In Search of Stupidity: Over 40 Years of High-Tech Marketing Disasters have saved firms millions.